gavincdunne/gavincdunne/README.md

 ### Notable Projects

-- **Aura Frames**: Developed with Kotlin, Java, and BLE, incorporating Kotlin Coroutines, LiveData, and SQLite.
+- **Aura Frames**: Developed with Kotlin, Java, incorporating Kotlin Coroutines, LiveData, and SQLite.
 - **WaterGuru**: Built using Kotlin, RxJava, RoomDB, and Retrofit with BLE integration.
-- **iAquaLink**: Cross-platform app using Java, Swift, React Native, and RxJava, with RealmDB and BLE.
+- **iAquaLink**: Cross-platform app using React Native with BLE integration.

 ---